sweetha0910/SUPERMARKET-SALES-ANALYSIS/README.md

 ## 📊 Overview
-This report provides a **comprehensive analysis** of supermarket sales based on dashboard data.
+This report provides a comprehensive analysis from **powerBi** supermarket sales dashboard data.
 It includes insights into:
 ✅ Product line sales
 ✅ Branch performance
 ✅ Customer segmentation